mttwdevelops/Python-Practice/readme.md

 @mttwdevelops

+## July 25, 2022
+I started today off by picking more online seminars and talks to attend, all of them on breaking into tech and AI related things.

+I also completed day 25 of the 100 projects course, which can be found here.

+Then, I completed sections one through three of the SQL course, which covered the basics of the theory and terminology.
+Some important notes include:

 ## July 22, 2022
 Job update: I didn't get the job I interviewed for and mentioned previously, but I'm not upset or stressing about it.
 It wasn't purely data science or analytics so it would have been a nice paying stepping stone but oh well.